SPOClab-ca/COVFEFE/README.md

 ## Detailed Description
-A fast, multi-threaded tool for running various feature extraction pipelines.
+COVFEFE is a a fast, multi-threaded tool for running various feature extraction pipelines.
 A pipeline is a directed acyclic graph where each node is a processing task that sends it's output to the next node in the graph.

 Nodes are defined in ```nodes/``` and pipelines in ```pipelines/```.